 If you experience any technical difficulties with the ALEKS software, contact ALEKS technical support directly at (714) 619-7090 or https://www.aleks.com/support/form/.

 ALEKS does offer a placement exam that is compatible with screen reading technology.
-If you would like access to this version of the exam, please contact Kristin Woods, Director of Student Success and Retention, at 319-273-2815 or firstname.lastname@example.org.
+If you would like access to this version of the exam, please email firstname.lastname@example.org or call 319-273-2332.

-If you have additional questions, check the FAQ link on the right side of this page or contact Kristin Woods at email@example.com or the Math Department at 319-273-6952.
+If you have additional questions check the FAQ link under ALEKS tab at the top of this page, or contact email@example.com or the Math Department at 319-273-6952.